TA Training - Developmental, Coaching, Psychotherapy, Management

 If you prefer to be a generalist, you can be.

-If you prefer to specialise – coaching, consulting, educating, etc – you can do that too.
+If you prefer to specialise – coaching, consulting, educating, Management,etc – you can do that too.

-Choose to attend any selection from our modular series of workshops and webinars.
+Choose to attend any selection from our modular series.

 Run by internationally accredited TA trainers, showing how TA can be applied effectively in the development of individuals, groups, teams, families and organisations.

-Linked to the requirements of the optional qualifications, these workshops and webinars are suitable whatever your current knowledge because we work on several levels: self-awareness, developing others, building your skills and preparing for TA exams (optional).
+Linked to the requirements of the optional qualifications, Our webinars and workshops are suitable whatever your current knowledge because we work on several levels: self-awareness, developing others, building your skills and preparing for TA exams (optional).

 We do not provide a detailed programme in advance because content is chosen shortly beforehand to ensure that the latest thinking is included.
 However, we guarantee that content will be relevant for the various qualifications and awards.